jeremychleung/Questioning-whether-seasonal-advance-of-intense-tropical-cyclones-since-the-1980s-truly-exists/README.md

 **Usage notes**
 -----
-Some of the input data may not be available in this repo due to the limited storage space.
+Some of the input data may not be available in this repo due to the storage limits.
 You may download these data from the following link:
 - ADT-HURSAT: https://www.pnas.org/doi/10.1073/pnas.1920849117#supplementary-materials
 - IBTrACS (v4.01): https://www.ncei.noaa.gov/products/international-best-track-archive
 <br />